Aiden McGeady: Everton

 In January 2014, McGeady joined English club Everton of the Premier League on a four-and-a-half-year contract for an undisclosed fee.
 He made his debut by coming on as a substitute in a 1–1 draw away to West Bromwich Albion.
-McGeady was mainly used as a substitute as he made just three starts in his first season, helping Everton to record their best ever points tally in the Premier League era of 72 to finish fifth.
+McGeady was mainly used as a substitute as he made just three starts in his first season, helping Everton to record their best-ever points tally in the Premier League era (72) and a fifth-place finish.

 McGeady scored his first goal for Everton on 16 August 2014, curling in the ball in off the post in a 2–2 draw with Leicester City on the opening day of the 2014–15 Premier League season.
-The strike was nominated for Match of the Days Goal of the Month.
-A knee injury in January 2015 saw McGeady lose his place in the team to Aaron Lennon who signed for Everton during the transfer window that same month.
+A knee injury in January 2015 saw McGeady lose his place in the team to Aaron Lennon, who signed for Everton during the transfer window that same month.
 McGeady only featured twice for Everton for the rest of the season, making two late second-half substitute appearances in May 2015.

-The start of the following season saw McGeady completely frozen out of the Everton first team.
-By November 2015 he had made only one appearance, in a League Cup tie against Barnsley on 26 August, and even then he was taken off at half-time.
+By November 2015 he had made only one appearance, in a League Cup tie against Barnsley on 26 August during which he was taken off at half-time.
 McGeady was not assigned a squad number for the 2016–17 season.